Orbital Fingerprint of Topological Fermi Arcs in a Weyl Semimetal

+According to our calculations the spin polarization of $\alpha$ remains high also for wave vectors off the mirror plane despite an increasing admixture of other orbital components.
+Interestingly, however, near the W$_2$ points the spins of the different orbital components develop a considerable non-collinearity, which leads to a reduction of the spin polarization at W$_2$ \cite{Supp2,Tusche:15,maass:16}.
+We attribute these spin-texture modulations at the W$_2$ points to the strong changes in orbital composition at these wave vectors.

-While orbital-related phenomena in the electronic structure of topological and strongly correlated materials have been extensively discussed recently\cite{Kim:12,cao:13,zeljkovic:14,xie:14,wiesner:14,ritschel:15,borisenko:16}, the orbital-texture characteristics of topological Fermi arcs, reported here, are distinct in that they arise from the non-trivial connectivity of surface and bulk band structure.
-The latter is a hallmark feature of topological semimetals and underlies unusual electron transport phenomena in these materials\cite{Potter:14,moll:16}.
-The present results establish the analysis of orbital textures as a way to distinguish the surface and bulk character of electronic states in topological semimetals.
+While orbital-related phenomena in the electronic structure of topological and strongly correlated materials have been extensively discussed recently \cite{Kim:12,cao:13,zeljkovic:14,xie:14,wiesner:14,ritschel:15,borisenko:16}, the orbital-texture characteristics of topological Fermi arcs, reported here, are distinct in that they reflect the connectivity of surface and bulk band structure.
+The latter is a hallmark feature of topological semimetals and underlies unusual electron transport phenomena in these materials \cite{Potter:14,moll:16}.
+By establishing the importance of orbital textures in topological semimetals our results complement previous findings of orbital-textured Dirac states in topological insulators \cite{cao:13} and topological crystalline insulators \cite{zeljkovic:14}.